Chain of Custody

 Chain of Custody Guidelines V1.4

-(Please note that this is an updated version to correct a few numbering errors and an additional guidance on 3.2.4.)
+(Please note that this is an updated version to correct a few numbering errors, an additional guidance on 3.2.4 and updated conversion factors.)

 良好棉花供应链监管原则第1.4版本 (Chain of Custody Guidelines V1.4)